anidisc/wee-editor/README.md

 - `Ctrl-Q`: Quit the editor.
 - `Ctrl-O`: Open the file browser to select a file.
 - `Ctrl-F`: Search for text within the file.
+- `Ctrl-J`: Jump to a specific line number.
 - `Ctrl-T`: New empty file.
 - `Ctrl-G`: Show the help screen.
 - `Ctrl-N`: Toggle line numbers.